Mining in Society

 a.

 Select 10 different minerals.
-For each one, name a product for which
+For each one, name a product for

-the mineral is used.
+which the mineral is used.

 b.

-Explain the role mining has in producing and processing things that are
+Explain the role mining has in producing and processing things

-grown.
+that are grown.

 c.

-learned from your counselor.
+discuss what you learned with your counselor.

 2.